-HARMONICS/TRACE ANALYSIS Screen [3Pi controller only]
+HARMONICS/TRACE ANALYSIS Screen

-The fourth measurement screen is dedicated to the advanced measurements available on the MX Series with 3Pi controller only.
-This screen is not available on the P controllers.
+The fourth measurement screen is dedicated to the advanced measurements available on the RS Series.
 The Harmonics/Trace Analysis measurement screen is a true menu screen offering several user accessible fields.
 These fields are used to select the desired acquisition trigger and display mode.
 The actual data is displayed whenever the ENTER key is pressed while the cursor is on the VIEW or START field.
 The following fields are available on this menu: